EXPLAINER: Why was Truss' tenure so short -- and now what? | Politics

 Opposition parties and some Conservative lawmakers are already pushing for increased spending in areas such as healthcare, welfare benefits, state pensions and free school lunches to shield the poorest in society from spiraling prices.

 WHY DOESN'T THE UK HAVE A GENERAL ELECTION?
-Legally, the government isn't required to call an election until December 2024, five years after the Conservatives won a landslide victory under then-Prime Minister Boris Johnson.
+Legally, the government isn't required to call an election until December 2024, five years after the Conservatives won a landslide victory under the then Prime Minister Boris Johnson.

 But opposition parties and some members of the public are demanding an immediate election after the uproar of recent months.
 Truss was forced out of office after less than two months on the job and she followed Johnson, who resigned after his authority was undermined by a series of scandals.